-Poorly differentiated neuroendocrine carcinoma is a type of cancer.
-It starts from the neuroendocrine cells normally found in the colon.
-Neuroendocrine carcinoma can develop anywhere along the length of the colon (from the cecum to the rectum).
-These are aggressive cancers that often present at a late stage (the tumour is often large, or the cancer cells have already traveled to a distant body site).
+Poorly differentiated neuroendocrine carcinoma is a type of colon cancer.
+It starts from specialized neuroendocrine cells normally found in the colon.
+Poorly differentiated neuroendocrine carcinoma can develop anywhere along the length of the colon from the cecum to the rectum.
+It is an aggressive type of cancer that often present at a late stage (the tumour is often large, or the cancer cells have already spread to a distant body site).

-Immunohistochemistry (IHC) is a commonly used test that allows pathologists to better understand cells based on the specific proteins they produce.
+A test called immunohistochemistry may be performed to confirm the diagnosis.
+This test allows pathologists to better understand cells based on the specific proteins they produce.
 This test allows pathologists to better understand both the function and origin of the cell.

-The cells in a neuroendocrine carcinoma commonly express three proteins: CD56, synaptophysin and chromogranin.
+The cells in a poorly differentiated neuroendocrine carcinoma commonly express three proteins: CD56, synaptophysin and chromogranin.
 By performing immunohistochemistry, your pathologist can ‘see’ these proteins inside the cell.
 Most cancers produce all three proteins, but some may produce two or even just one of the three.
-Cells that produce a protein will be called ‘positive’ or ‘reactive’.
-Those that do not produce the protein are called ‘negative’ or ‘non-reactive’.
+Cells that produce a protein will be called positive or reactive.
+Those that do not produce the protein are called negative’ or non-reactive.